Suunto D4i Novo Dive Computer Review

 - Battery has to be changed in a Suunto service center

-The pros and cons clearly show that there’s not much negative to say about the Suunto D4i Novo.
-It has a lot of features for a mid-range dive computer and anything more than that would actually put it into the high-end category.
+The pros and cons clearly show that there’s not much negative to say about it.
+It has a lot of features for a mid-range scuba computer and anything more than that would actually put it into the high-end category.

 Where to Buy?